 - We’re launching a new app to help trace and reunify children and families, involving a database that frontline protection workers can update and monitor in real time, along with a first-ever case management handbook

-- We implement emergency response programs wherever there is a need, with a special focus on the most vulnerable communities, including prepositioning non-food items including shelter kits in areas that are vulnerable to conflict or natural disaster, training partners and local government representatives in disaster risk reduction and emergency preparedness and response
+- We preposition non-food items including shelter kits in areas that are vulnerable to conflict or natural disaster, and train partners and local government representatives in disaster risk reduction and emergency preparedness and response

 - We’re providing refugee children with safe places to play and access to psychosocial support, have set up and conducted training on community-based child protection mechanisms, and are supporting the reunification of children who have been separated from their families

 - Responding to the current hunger crisis, we’re assisting families through cash and food distributions, empowering them to meet their own needs and feed their families using available local resources

 - We’re distributing emergency livelihood services to support pastoralists, including seeds, tools and livestock, plus veterinary services